-As reported in the Summary Compensation Table, our Chief Executive Officer had annual total compensation for fiscal year 2024 of \$18,740,721.
-Using the Summary Compensation Table methodology, the annual total compensation of our median team member for fiscal year 2024 is \$60,849.
-As a result, we estimate that the ratio of our Chief Executive Officer's annual total compensation to that of our median team member for fiscal year 2024 was approximately 308 to 1.
+As reported in the Summary Compensation Table for Fiscal Year 2025, our Chief Executive Officer had annual total compensation for fiscal year 2025 of \$19,317,705.
+Using the Summary Compensation Table methodology, the annual total compensation of our median team member for fiscal year 2025 is \$66,034.
+As a result, we estimate that the ratio of our Chief Executive Officer's annual total compensation to that of our median team member for fiscal year 2025 was approximately 293 to 1.